 GNSS data processing and retrieval of IPW

-Figure 3: Retrieval of IPW for IGS and EPN-repro2
+Figure 2: Retrieval of IPW for IGS and EPN-repro2

-• Pre-processing of ancillary data (steps 5–7).
-The supporting meteorological data at all ERA5 pressure levels and at ground surface level are downloaded, the water-vapour-weighted mean temperature of the atmosphere (Tm) is calculated and bilinearly interpolated to the site coordinates and altitude (step 5).
-Since the time resolution of both, ERA5 and IGS ZTDs, is one hour there is no need to interpolate Tm and ground surface pressure (p0) in time.
-On the other hand, this is done in case of EPN-repro2 since its data are provided at half-hours.
-Depending on dry gases between receiver and satellite, the ZHD is calculated using p0, latitude and height of the site above the mean sea level (step 6).
-The ZWD, on the other hand, depends on water vapour amount and is found by subtracting ZHD from ZTD.
-The conversion factor that is needed to relate IPW to the ZWD is calculated using a function of Tm (step 7).
+- Pre-processing of ancillary data (steps 5–7).
+The supporting meteorological data at all ERA5 pressure levels and ground surface level are downloaded, the Tm is calculated and bilinearly interpolated to the site coordinates and altitude (step 5).
+Since the time resolution of both ERA5 and IGS ZTDs is one hour, there is no need to interpolate Tm and p0 in time.
+On the other hand, this is done in the case of EPN-repro2 since its data are provided at half-hours.
+Depending on dry gases between the receiver and satellite, the ZHD is calculated using p0, latitude, and AMSL (step 6).
+The ZWD, on the other hand, depends on the water vapour amount and is found by subtracting ZHD from ZTD.
+The conversion factor needed to relate IPW to the ZWD is calculated using a function of Tm (step 7).

 Data validation process